 Industrial zones should be set up with proper infrastructure under the annual development programme, he said.
 He termed reduction of one per cent in GST a positive step.

 Awami Tehrik president Ayaz Latif Palejo described the budget as a jugglery of figures and said the one per cent reduction in GST ridiculous.
-Health and education got a combined increase of Rs40 billion while defence expenditure had been upped by
+Health and education got a combined increase of Rs40 billion while defence expenditure had been upped by 12 per cent.

 He criticised the allocation of Rs18 billion for Bhasha dam despite Sindh’s opposition to any water project on the Indus upstream.